 Yoga poses to avoid during pregnancy

-Jumping and excess movement yoga exercises will put your body at risk and will make your more nauseous.
-This is because it will get you into serious complications specially for the first three months of pregnancy as the embryo is starting its journey to develop.
-On the other hand if you perform restorative and grounding poses it will help the foetal development and you fit and healthy.
+Jumping and excess movement yoga exercises will put your body at risk and will make you more nauseous.
+This is because it will get you into serious complications especially for the first three months of pregnancy as the embryo is starting its journey to develop.
+On the other hand, if you perform restorative and grounding poses it will help the foetal development and you fit and healthy.

 Yoga poses that are good for Prenatal Yoga